dragino/openwrt_lede-18.06/README.md

 ```
 The build process will auto overwrite the default files or pacakges with the customized one.
 User can customize only default files or pacakges.
 The build will use the default from IoT build if not specify.

-How to develop a C software before build the image?
+## How to develop a C software before build the image
 ===============
 The fastest way is to use the SDK.
 Step 1